Grant Flower: Coaching career

 He was appointed as the batting coach of Zimbabwe in October 2010 and served in the position until 2013.
-In May 2014, he was appointed as the batting coach of Pakistan cricket team.
+In May 2014, he was appointed as the batting coach of the Pakistan cricket team.
 His contract was ended in August 2019 by PCB after Pakistan's dismal performance at the 2019 Cricket World Cup.
 He was instrumental in Pakistan's triumph at the 2017 ICC Champions Trophy which Flower himself considers as his personal achievement.
 He was appointed as the head coach of Rangpur Riders for the 2019–20 Bangladesh Premier League.

 In December 2019, he was appointed as the batting coach of Sri Lanka for a contract of two years.
 On 8 July 2021, he was tested positive for COVID-19 on his return to Sri Lanka from England following the limited overs series between Sri Lanka and England.
 It was revealed that Flower is under stable position along with Sri Lanka cricket data analyst GT Niroshan.